 - 1/4 Tablespoons chocolate chips

-- Mix all ingredients in a large mixing bowl and start to combine and knead them together.
+- Mix oats and peanut butter with all other ingredients in a large mixing bowl and start to combine and knead them together.
 It will take some time and a lot of elbow grease, but it will eventually form a roughly consistent dough with some chunky bits.

 - Use either your hands or an ice cream scoop to scoop and shape the mixture into balls.